walterhiggins/ScriptCraft/README.md

 # Let's begin &hellip;
 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/walterhiggins/ScriptCraft?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+ScriptCraft lets you write Minecraft Mods using Javascript - a programming language that's relatively easy to learn and use.
+ScriptCraft is a Minecraft Server plugin which means it must be used with a Minecraft server.
+Once you've downloaded and installed the Minecraft Server, then installed the ScriptCraft Plugin you can write your own Minecraft mods using Javascript.

 I created ScriptCraft to make it easier for younger programmers to create their own Minecraft Mods.
 Mods are written using the JavaScript programming language.
 Once the ScriptCraft mod is